Riding My First Bikepacking Endurance Race

 The group I was riding with picked up the pace.

-I start to freak out because I can’t catch up!
-My legs are burning, I’m almost out of water, and I am SO ready for a break.
+I start to freak out because I couldn’t catch up!
+My legs were burning, I’m almost out of water, and I am SO ready for a break.

 We finally reached Mulberry Gap.

-200+ miles in and this is my first real shower and my clothes needed washed.
-(I only packed one extra pair of padded shorts).
+200+ miles in I took my first shower and washed my clothes.
+I only packed one extra pair of padded shorts and wore them inside out a couple of times.

-The stinging of the water rinsing my saddle sores and blisters on my feet brings me to tears.
+The water stung my saddle sores and the blisters on my feet so much that it brought me to tears.
 I think I stood there for 10 minutes before adding soap.

 I was over everything about this race.

 ‘You’re in the thick of it.
 Finish it out.’
-I would say to myself.
+I repeated to myself.

-After the torturous shower, eating freshly made hot food (and an ice cream shake), and watching the volunteer mechanics (who generously volunteered their time) install new brake pads and make sure everything still looks good, I lay down in a real bed.
+After the torturous shower, eating freshly made, hot food, and an ice cream shake, I watched the volunteer mechanics install new brake pads and make sure everything still looked good.
+I went to lay down in a real bed.

 After 2 hours of rolling around I decided to get back on the saddle.